The Importance of the Death Master File

 Individuals found to obtain or disclose information from the Limited Access Death Master File without authorization, are liable to the United States Treasury for a penalty of $1,000 per offense.
 Unless the disclosure is determined to be intentional, penalties imposed to any one person during a calendar year shall not exceed $250,000.

 Streamline Verify is already a certified subscriber of the LADMF.
-As our customer, you can enjoy access to the records, rely on the accuracy of the information provided and prevent your organization from falling victim of the consequences of identity fraud, without having to become certified, therefore saving time and money.
+As our customer, you can enjoy access to our company’s LADMF Limited Access Death Master File subscription, rely on the accuracy of the information provided and prevent your organization from falling victim of the consequences of identity fraud, without having to become certified, therefore saving time and money.